Top Jewish Symbols and Their Meaning - Shop Israel

 Symbolic Interpretations

-• The five fingers represent the five books of the Torah.
+• The five fingers are often connected to the five books of the Torah, or to five of the ten sefirot in Kabbalah.

-• The eye in the center wards off negative energy and misfortune.
+• The eye at the center wards off negative energy and misfortune.

 Modern Global Use